Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-74-ride-to-hell.md

 The scent, though.
 The scent was the best bit by far.
 He could get *engrossed* in such a scent, if he let himself.
 And Humans allegedly had quite a poor sense of smell next to a Gao.
 Perhaps he’d claim a Gaoian host one day, just to see.

 Somebody sat down next to him and ordered a latte and a sandwich without so much as glancing at him.
-Six waited, judging whether he should move from his seat…
+Six waited, judging whether he should move from his seat...

 "You want one?
 My treat."

 "I’m not hungry."

-"Coffee without a sandwich is only half a breakfast, y’know…" The Handler half-turned his head and gave him a sidelong smile.
+"Coffee without a sandwich is only half a breakfast, y’know..."
+The Handler half-turned his head and gave him a sidelong smile.
 "Shame to pass up the chance, today of all days."

 Six half turned and measured the man up.
 On first impression, he decided, the Handler would have made a damn good biodrone candidate himself.
 He was white, dark hair, a little scruff around the jaw, some bags under his brown eyes.
 Average height, weight, build.
 Yes, a fine candidate for an infiltration unit.
 Though, the nose would have needed fixing.
 It twisted noticeably to one side, recalling some ancient breakage that may or may not have coincided with the split eyebrow.